 The Collision Regulations stipulate that in all pleasure craft and vessels, someone must maintain a proper lookout, at all times, for other vessels or pleasure crafts in order to reduce the chance of a collision between two or more pleasure crafts.
-At all times the pleasure craft’s operator must have a clear view of the waters that he/she is navigating on.
-It is up to the operator of a pleasure craft to know and apply the International Regulations for preventing collisions at sea, and the Canadian modifications upon the high seas, and in all waters connected therein, which are navigable by vessels.
+At all times the pleasure craft’s operator must have a clear view of the waterways that he/she is navigating on.
+It is up to the operator of a pleasure craft to know and apply the International Regulations for preventing collisions at sea, and the Canadian modifications upon the high seas, and in all waterways connected therein, which are navigable by vessels.

 Following a collision between two boats, make certain everyone is accounted for and check for injuries.
 Ensure that passengers and crew members are wearing a PFD.
 The Small Vessel Regulations require that certain vessels carry an emergency kit.
 Keep the proper equipment and supplies onboard to stop hull leaks and make minor on-water repairs.

 If you are involved in an accident: